autowarefoundation/autoware.universe/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] (Optional) Unit tests have been written for new behavior
 - [ ] PR title describes the changes

-## Post-review Checklist for the PR Author
+## Post-Review Checklist for the PR Author

 - [ ] All open points are addressed and tracked via issues or tickets
 - [ ] Write [release notes][release-notes]